ArnauMontagud/CSB_course_UV/README.md

-# CSB2025 - Computational Systems Biology (2025 edition)
+# CSB - Computational Systems Biology course at Universitat de València (2025 edition)

 This repository is the landing page for the Computational Systems Biology (CSB 2025) course of the Universitat de València.
 It aggregates the hands-on materials for the three course sessions as git submodules so this repo serves as a single point of entry for students and instructors for the 2025 edition.